Mummy: United States

 Spirit Cave Man was discovered in 1940 during salvage work prior to guano mining activity that was scheduled to begin in the area.
 The mummy is a middle-aged male, found completely dressed and lying on a blanket made of animal skin.
 Radiocarbon tests in the 1990s dated the mummy to being nearly 9,000 years old.
 The remains were held at the Nevada State Museum, though the local Native American community began petitioning to have the remains returned and reburied in 1995.
 When the Bureau of Land Management did not repatriate the mummy in 2000, the Fallon Paiute-Shoshone Tribe sued under the Native American Graves Protection and Repatriation Act.
 After DNA sequencing determined that the remains were in fact related to modern Native Americans, they were repatriated to the tribe in 2016.

 Oceania

-Mummies from the Oceania are not limited only to Australia.
-Discoveries of mummified remains have also been located in New Zealand, and the Torres Strait, though these mummies have been historically harder to examine and classify.
+Mummies from Oceania are not limited only to Australia.
+Discoveries of mummified remains have also been located in New Guinea, New Zealand, and the Torres Strait, though these mummies have been historically harder to examine and classify.
 Prior to the 20th century, most literature on mummification in the region was either silent or anecdotal.
 However, the boom of interest generated by the scientific study of Egyptian mummification lead to more concentrated study of mummies in other cultures, including those of Oceania.